 Are you wondering what to eat after giving birth and for breastfeeding?
 Feeding your body with the best postpartum healing foods can make it easier to recover and and make breast milk.
 Postpartum nutrition is a topic that a lot of Mom’s gloss over because there is so much focus on the new baby.

-Even if you have a hard time focusing on our own recovery after birth, nothing will get a mama’s attention more keenly than a colicky baby.
+Even if you have a hard time focusing on your own healing after birth, nothing will get a mama’s attention more keenly than a colicky baby.
 Am I right?
 A baby with gas and colic may be a sign that the foods that you are eating are not digesting properly, nor providing the best possible nourishment for you and your baby.

 What Foods to Eat After Birth